commercelayer/commercelayer-cli-plugin-triggers/README.md

 DESCRIPTION
   Send this attribute if you want to validate the stock item quantity against the existing reserved stock one, returns an error in case the former is smaller.
+Cannot be passed by sales channels.
 ```

 _See code: [src/commands/stock_item/validate.ts](https://github.com/commercelayer/commercelayer-cli-plugin-triggers/blob/main/src/commands/stock_item/validate.ts)_